 - Close source

-Also, check our list of the 15 best android emulators for PC you can use in 2021.
+Also, check our list of the eight best iOS emulators for PC and Mac that you can use in 2022.